Originally Aired: October 20, 2022

 Join us to learn more about synthetic biology applications for nested genomes, frameshifting, discontinuous transcription, recombination in coronaviruses, and how an automated platform can optimize their build.

-A live Q&A will follow the presentation, offering you a chance to pose questions to our expert panelist.
+A live Q&A followed the presentation, offering a chance to pose questions to our expert panelist.

 Produced with support from: